flatland-association/flatland-book/getting-started/env/observations.md

 Local grid observation
 ---

-The local grid observation is very similar to the global observation, where we only replace $h$ and $w$ by agent specific dimensions.
-Each agent with index $i$ has an observation grid of uneven width $w_i$ and arbitrary height $h_i$ which is spanned from its current position.
-The agent is always situated at the position `(0, (width + 1)/2)` within the observation grid, and the observation grid is rotated according to the agent’s direction such that the full height $h_i$ of the observation grid is in front of the agent.
+The local grid observation is very similar to the global observation, where we only replace `h` and `w` by agent specific dimensions.
+The agent is always situated at the position `(0, (w + 1)/2)` within the observation grid, and the observation grid is rotated according to the agent’s direction such that the full height `h` of the observation grid is in front of the agent.

 The initial local grid view provides the same channels as the initial global view introduced above.
 This observation space offers benefits over the global view, mostly by reducing the amount of irrelevant information in the observation space.
 Global navigation with this local observation would be impossible if no general information about the target location were given (especially when the target is outside of view).
 We therefore compute a distance map for every agent-target and provide this distance map as an additional channel: